-Through a beginning of the year Open House/Title meeting parents are informed of their rights to be involved in the planning process.
-Parents can ask questions and provide input on programs and if agree sign a school-student-home compact.
-Surveys are also used to gather parental input in reviewing/revising the family engagement policy which is shared with parents at the beginning of the school year.
+Through a beginning of the year open house/PTO/Title I meeting parents are informed of their rights to be involved in the planning process.
+Parents can ask to provide input and if agree, sign a school-student-home compact.
+Surveys are also used to gather parental input in planning the family engagement policy which is shared with parents at the beginning of the school year.
+Parents also participate in the school's Title I committee, community forums, and PTO meetings.